MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results.md

 See an overview of match concepts at [Define matching rules for data unification](/dynamics365/customer-insights/data/data-unification-match-tables).

 ### Merge
-To verify if merge is behaving as expected, cross check the following:
+To verify if merge is behaving as expected, cross check:
 - Source data of problematic result
 - Related Deduplication records
 - Related ConflationMatchPairs records